gudwin/botbuilder-unit/README.md

   - **afterFunc**__(session, args, next)__ is a callback, will be called after messages will be sent.

 # Changelog
+- 0.5.4 - TOC added into documentation, basic test for proactive messages;
 - 0.5.3 - fixes, examples;
 - 0.5.2 - missed setDialogMessageSpec specification;
 - 0.5.1 - documentation updates, support for startup dialog, refactorings;